swhitf/swhitf.dev/src/content/blog/before-stack-overflow-and-chat-gpt-there-was-just-4-guys-from-rolla.md

 I don't know the point that all these websites started to decline, but I would imagine that it was sometime around 2008 with the launch of two major entites that would go on to become huge influences on the developer world: Github.com and StackOverflow.com.

 While very different, these websites together ate the lunch of what a lot of sites like The Code Project provided; source code and tutorials / learning material.
-StackOverflow became for a long while the defacto place you'd end up when you had any kind of problem.
+StackOverflow became the defacto place you'd end up when you had any kind of problem.
 While Github became the defacto home of code on the internet.
 Prior to that, articles on The Code Project and other sites would include a .zip file at the end with the code examples in.

 For me, the sad reality is that we have lost something with the decline of these sites that has not been replaced by the new generation; a place to just go when you want to browse.

-StackOverflow obviously is having it's own issues now, and has seen a noticable drop in goodwill from the community from their (probably mistaken) push to become a wiki like site.
+StackOverflow is obviously having it's own issues now, and has seen a noticable drop in goodwill from the community from overbearing rules and policies on question quality.
 But even before that, I would not visit StackOverflow to _read about stuff_, I would go there because I had a problem.
 Similar with Github, I would not go there to _read about stuff_, I would go there for the code.

 When I used to browse The Code Project, it was like picking up a magazine and just flicking through.
-There was just stuff there, it was code related, it was interested, you could learn from it, you could just dip in and out.
+There was just stuff there, it was code related, it was interesting, you could learn from it, you could just dip in and out.
 You could be certain on each visit that you were going to find something interesting to read and learn something you didn't know.
 There was no politics, no business, no economics, just geeks writing about geek stuff.

 Where do I go for that now?
 Reddit?
 Hackernews?

 Dev.to is maybe the closest thing I can think of that is alive today, but I can't really get into it and I'm not sure why.
 Maybe it's the modern presentation which is very "5 reasons why you want to click this" focused.
 Maybe it's something else.

 Writing this piece has been bittersweet for me.
 It was genuinely warming to see that garish orange of The Code Project once again and briefly browse it's pages.
 The thing is, looking at something on archive.org is like watching a video of a passed love one.
 You can see them, and hear them, but you can't talk to them, and they aren't really there.
+It's just a glimpse.

 Still, what an amazing resource we have with the Wayback Machine.
 Even if it isn't _the same_, it's amazing to be able to go and see something you remember like it once was.
 So thank you to the amazing people that make that resource available, and if you haven't before, [please consider donating](https://archive.org/donate?origin=iawww-TopNavDonateButton).

+If you got this far,  thanks for reading.
+Steve